ammsa-iscteiul/siemens-train/README.md

     Producer (producer.py):
         Periodically (every X seconds) calls the Digitraffic API and sends data to the live_trains Kafka topic.
-        Includes basic error handling; can be expanded with a more advanced retry logic.

     Consumer (consumer.py):
         Consumes messages from the live_trains topic.